kanshi/thoughtfull/README.md

 2. Upload your documents to create your neural knowledge base
 3. Enter The Matrix to begin conversing with your contextualized knowledge

-For API details, visit the Swagger UI documentation at `http://localhost:8000/docs`
+For API details, visit the Swagger UI documentation at `http://localhost:8000/neural-schema` or `http://localhost:8000/neural-interface`.

 ## 🗄️ Milvus Configuration